What is Force Field Analysis and its 7 steps?

 To comprehend why individuals oppose or embrace change, we must first comprehend that person’s or group’s values and experiences.
 Self-awareness and emotional intelligence can assist us in comprehending the forces that operate inside us and around us.

-Steps to implement Force Field Analysis
+Steps to Implement the Force Field Analysis

 Step 1) Define the change you want to see